-In the mittle of the dust of the Municipal Archives of Santo Amaro, with letters that are difficult to decipher, written on the pages that have already gotten yellow, are also the versions told by two witnesses of the case.
+In the mittle of the dust of the Municipal Archives of Santo Amaro, with letters that are difficult to decipher, written on the pages that have already gotten gold, are also the versions told by two witnesses of the case.

 Cowboy José Maria da Paixão, around 4 in the afternoon, saw Besouro approaxhing Caetano and asking his to close the gate.
 "To what Caetano responded that he wouldn't and hit Manoel Henrique with a flail handle, who was then forced to pull a machete and hit Caetano".

 Worker Francisco Alves Soares also heard the discussion.
 According to him, it was the "boy", Conrado, who started the quarrel, hitting Besouro on the head.
 "Maybe Besouro had an irritating day; maybe it was caused by the fact that he had to close the gate every time someone passed by on the path, by the orders of his master", analizes researcher Antônio Liberac in the book Bimba, Pastinha and Besouro Mangangá - three famous persons of bahian capoeira.